LeeBoYin/vue-layout-system/README.md

 With Vue Layout System developers are empowered to

-- Create various types of layout without writing CSS
+- Create various types of layout with much shorter developing time
-- Arrange contents in a intuitive and predictable way
+- Arrange contents faster in a intuitive and predictable way
-- Control space between contents precisely with one consistent spacing system
+- Control space between contents precisely with system-wide consistency

 ![](https://leeboyin.github.io/vue-layout-system/layout_highlight.gif)